 In addition, sources cited in the reference list should be recoverable.
 The reader should be able to locate and access them.
 For that reason, personal documents (e.g., emails, letters) that are not publicly accessible should be cited only in the body of your essay, and not in the reference list.

 On this page we cover basic formatting rules, how to alphabetize entries, and some common abbreviations you can use when citing your sources.

-Write “References” (centered) and then list your sources in alphabetical form.
-Double space all text and use hanging indentation (tab spaces) to organize entries:
+Write “References” (centered and bold) and then list your sources in alphabetical order.
+Double space all text and use hanging indentation to organize entries:

 Entries are generally organized alphabetically, by surname:

 However, here are some special cases to watch out for …

 The APA manual explains that in alphabetizing, “nothing precedes something” (303).
 Take the following names:

 Crutch, X. A.

 In this example, all three surnames start with “Crutch,” but after that the first surname has “nothing” (ignoring the initials) and so it comes first.

 1. If you’re citing multiple works by the same author, organize them by year of publication: